exponea/exponea-ios-sdk/Documentation/configuration.md

 * `projectToken` **(required)**
    * Your project token.
 You can find this in the Engagement web app under `Project settings` > `Access management` > `API`.

-* `applicationId`
+* `applicationID`
-  * This `applicationId` defines a unique identifier for the mobile app within the Engagement project.
+  * This `applicationID` defines a unique identifier for the mobile app within the Engagement project.
 Change this value only if your Engagement project contains and supports multiple mobile apps.
   * This identifier distinguishes between different apps in the same project.
-  * Your `applicationId` value must be the same as the one defined in your Engagement project settings.
+  * Your `applicationID` value must be the same as the one defined in your Engagement project settings.
-  * If your Engagement project supports only one app, skip the `applicationId` configuration.
+  * If your Engagement project supports only one app, skip the `applicationID` configuration.
 The SDK will use the default value automatically.
   * Must be in a specific format, see rules:
     * Starts with one or more lowercase letters or digits
     * Additional words are separated by single hyphens or dots